Logit-based alternatives to two-stage least squares: Logit-Based IV Estimator

 \begin{assumption} For some vector $\eta_0\in \mathbb{R}^p$, we have $ \mathbb{E}[(Y(1) - Y(0))T(0) + Y(0)|X] = X^{\top}\eta_0$ with probability one. \end{assumption}

-This assumption, although non-standard, seems rather attractive.
+As we will see below, this assumption ensures that the always-taker, never-taker, and non-causal terms drop out from the general formulas in Theorem \ref{thm: probability limits}.
+Although non-standard, this assumption seems rather attractive.
 Indeed, it specifies a linear regression model for the conditional mean of $(Y(1) - Y(0))T(0) + Y(0)$ given $X$, and linear regression models have a long tradition in econometrics.
 In empirical work, even if regression functions are not believed to be exactly linear, they are believed to be approximately linear.
 In this sense, Assumption \ref{as: linear means} is in line with a traditional regression analysis in economics.
 Moreover, as long as the conditional mean function $x\mapsto \mathbb{E}[(Y(1) - Y(0))T(0) + Y(0)|X=x]$ is continuous, it can be well approximated by a linear combination of, say, polynomial transformations of $x$.
 In such a case, Assumption \ref{as: linear means} can be made more plausible if we replace $X$ by a set of polynomial, or other technical, transformations of $X$.
-In practice, this amounts to replacing all $X_i$'s by, say, $q(X_i)$'s, where $q(\cdot) = (q_1(\cdot),\dots,q_k(\cdot))^{\top}$ is a vector of corresponding transformations.
+In practice, this amounts to replacing all the $X_i$ by, say, the $q(X_i)$, where $q(\cdot) = (q_1(\cdot),\dots,q_k(\cdot))^{\top}$ is a vector of corresponding transformations.
 Moreover, under Assumption \ref{as: conditional independence},